 Jason is a PhD researcher at the Centre for Cognition, Computation & Modelling (CCCM) at Birkbeck, University of London.
 Before joining Birkbeck, he earned an MSc in Organisational Psychiatry & Psychology from King’s College London and held a research position at Copenhagen Business School’s Department of Digitalization.
 His research seeks to further our understandings of how cognitive processes intersect with the post-truth environment, ultimately revolving around the topic of human rationality.
 Outside of academia, Jason works with HATCH Analytics as a research psychologist to apply behavioural insights in the workplace.

-Towards Augmented Decision-Making (2/2): Fighting Irrationality with Nonrationality
+Algorithms for Simpler Decision-Making (2/2): Fighting Irrationality with Nonrationality

 Data is the new oil, and algorithmic decision-making, as means of commoditizing data, is here to stay.